What is a camping turbo stove?

 - tolerance to wet firewood

-- replaces the Taganok (stand for pot)
+- replaces the pot stand

-- less fire hazard than a fire
+- lower fire risk than a campfire

-- less soot on the dishes
+- less soot on cookware

 DIY turbo stove

-Kirill Yasko, November 19, 2014
+Kyrylo Yasko, November 19, 2014